 Exercise: We’ve all learned about the physiologic benefits of exercise, but it can also serve as a healthy study break.
-Although going to the gym these days may not be as feasible as it was a year ago, consider alternatives that are COVID-19–proof.
 This could include going for a run or walk, riding your bike, hiking, switching on an online home workout class, or even dusting off the yoga mat in the corner and doing a few stretches.
 Exercise can even become a social activity.
 The Ohio ACP Chapter’s Wellness Committee organized a virtual 5k for its members, through which participants could log a 5k run and compete against one another.

 Spend time outside, or seek a change of scenery: It’s incredibly easy to get holed up studying in your room or the library for hours on end, but remember to take breaks, change up your study spot, or both.
 If the weather is particularly nice, consider studying outside and getting some fresh air while reviewing those pathology notes.